United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) Draft Delivery Plan (2016-2020)

-Category: Non-discrimination, Children with disabilities, UN Convention on the Rights of Persons with D
+Category: Non-discrimination, Disabled children, UN Convention on the Rights of Persons with Disabilities (CRPD)

 This draft plan sets out the Scottish Government's aim to remove barriers and enable disabled people to enjoy equal access to citizenship.
 Over 50 commitments will help to deliver the four outcomes and three cross cutting themes that will bring about change to disabled people.
 The Scottish Government will consider the views of disabled people on this approach and finalise a plan in spring 2016.

 The aim is for disabled people to have the same equality and human rights as non-disabled people.
 This means disabled people having the same freedom, dignity, choice and control over their lives as everyone else, with rights to practical assistance and support at home, at work and in the wider community.
 However, for many disabled people living in Scotland, this is still a long way off being a reality.